Military vet Beverly Roach spreads her creed of hope all over the fighting world

 Many of her colleagues in the security trade would go: “Oh my god, you were a security specialist in Afghanistan and you’re a woman?
 How could that happen?
 How were you able to do your job?”

 Roach would reply: “It actually made my job easier.
 Usually, my Afghan counterparts, whether it was police or military, they were curious about this woman who was a security advisor.
 And then they would meet me and then they’d find out I was legit.
 I was able to speak their language in professional security.
 I was in the army for this many years so I know everything.
 The point was by treating people respectfully and respecting their life experience, their cultural experience, and understanding that their journey is different, I’m able to maneuver and navigate through those things.”

-Because of her attitude and openness, Roach would earn their trust and thereby gain unprecedented access to the households of her local counterparts, something that men would never be able to do in a Muslim country.
+Because of her attitude and openness, Roach would earn their trust and thereby gain unprecedented access to the households of her local counterparts.

 “I would get invited to their home and meet their wives, their daughters, their sisters,” narrated Roach.
 One of my male counterparts never could do that.
 They would never be in their home.
 They might be invited to their home but they would never meet their family.
 But since I’m a woman I could meet everybody!
 So, meeting the family engenders a level of trust that’s different.”